|

 human understanding _ epistemology, religion, technology,

-relating them to the impetus coming from a modernising Islam.
+then relating them to the impetus coming from a modernising

 2. Epistemology

-humans establish knowledge, obtain the best truth, and develop
+which humans establish knowledge, obtain the best truth,

-new paradigms.
-However, the history of thought shows that
+and develop new paradigms.
+However, the history of thought

-truths and paradigms are not permanent.
-Nor is the best truth
+shows that truths and paradigms are not permanent.
+Nor is

-always the result of continual bit-by-bit additions of knowledge
+the best truth always the result of continual bit-by-bit

-have the superficial appearance of bit-by-bit addition but,
+to have the superficial appearance of bit-by-bit addition

-in the underlying reality, a stress is often building up.
+but, in the underlying reality, a stress is often building

-As it increases, accompanied by creaks and trembles, upholders
+up.
+As it increases, accompanied by creaks and trembles,

-of the existing truths become ever more rigid, ever more dogmatic
+upholders of the existing truths become ever more rigid,

 2.1 Reductionism